 Jonathan loved David and so they consistently make time alone together and when alone, affirm their love for each other.
 Each time they reaffirm their covenant, love for each other is the justification given in scripture.
 Jonathan goes against his father, his family, his opportunity to be Israel’s King, in favor of supporting David.

-Our task is to examine the scriptures to see if they are as silent about David and Jonathan’s romantic sexual relationship as some allege.
-There are many textual clues in the David and Jonathan story which allow us to draw a principled conclusion about their relationship, based on the weight of the evidence.
+Our task is to examine scripture to see if the Bible is as silent about David and Jonathan’s romantic sexual relationship as some allege.
+There are many textual clues in the David and Jonathan story which allow us to draw a principled conclusion about their relationship based on the weight of the evidence.

 If Jonathan and David did enjoy a romantic sexual relationship, the Old Testament book of 1 Samuel presents interesting challenges and immense opportunities for twenty-first century Christians.